-Osteoporosis is a disease in which there is a loss of quantity and quality of bone, causing an increased risk of fractures.
+Osteoporosis: Osteoporosis is a disease in which there is a loss of quantity and quality of bone, causing an increased risk of fractures.
 The best way to prevent the effects of osteoporosis is to find out if you are at risk and begin preventive measures.
 A DEXA scan can provide this information.

 MRIs are available at Sanford Hospital Luverne three days a week, Monday afternoon, Wednesday morning, and Friday morning through a mobile service provided by Sanford Health.
 An order from your personal physician must be obtained to make an appointment for a MRI.